spryker/spryker-docs/docs/pbc/all/usercentrics/integrate-usercentrics.md

 ## Global settings configuration

 There are three ways to integrate Usecentrics: by direct integration, by the Usercentrics Smart Data Protector, and integration with Google Tag Manager.
 In the Spryker Back Office, you can select either Smart Data Protector or Google Tag Manager.
 At the same time, the Smart Data Protector is the preferred and default setting.
+If you are not using a third-party tracking management tool like [Google Tag Manager](https://developers.google.com/tag-platform/tag-manager) and want a code-free integration, we recommend integrating Usercentrics via Smart Data Protector.

 {% info_block infoBox "Info" %}